Forget the former things; do not dwell on the past (Isaiah 43:18, NIV)

 Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.

 One thing that will never disappoint us is seeking God.
 The scripture says that those who seek Him with all their hearts will find Him.
-We’ll never wake up to a bad mood because we sought the face of God.
+We’ll never wake up in a bad mood because we sought the face of God.
 We’ll never be beside ourselves with disappointment because we worshiped God.
-Sometimes we are tempted to seek God for the benefits that might follow, ‘For those other things’ to be added unto us.
+Sometimes we are tempted to seek God for the benefits that might follow, ‘For those other things to be added unto us.
 We should seek God for who He is, we should learn to bask in His presence.
 Then and only then, will life’s disappointments not overwhelm us.

 If you feel “stuck” today, it is important for you to examine what you’re holding on to.
-Be willing let go.
+Be willing to let go.
 Look unto God and not unto ourselves and our numerous wants.
 Who hurt you?
 Who wronged you?
 Release it to God.
 Do you need to forgive yourself?
 Do you need to receive God’s forgiveness?
 Make the choice today to let go so that you can experience the bright future God has in store for you!